MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/andreanne-allaire/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Students (M. Sc.)
 ---

-Andréanne Allaire est étudiante à la maîtrise en informatique depuis 2022 et se consacre à l'exploitation des caractéristiques radiomiques en imagerie par résonance magnétique.
+Andréanne Allaire is a Master's student in Computer Science since 2022 and is dedicated to the exploitation of radiomic features in magnetic resonance imaging.